Your privacy is important to us.

 - We will rely on contract if we are negotiating or have entered into a placement agreement with you or your organisation or any other contract to provide services to you or receive services from you or your organisation.

-- We will rely on legal obligation if we are legally required to hold information on you to fulfil our legal obligations.
+- We will rely on legal obligation if we are legally required to hold information on you to fulfill our legal obligations.

 Our Legitimate Business Interests